tylerdr/sprinter-site/content/pages/home.md

   description: This is a meta description.
   title: Sprinter Consulting
 ---
-Our missions is to unlock human potential by leveraging the power of the latest technology.
+Our mission is to unlock human potential by leveraging the power of the latest technology... etc